 What is chickenpox?

 Chickenpox (varicella) is a common illness that causes an itchy rash and red spots or blisters (pox) all over the body.
-It is most common in children, but most people will get chickenpox at some point in their lives if they have not had the chickenpox vaccine.
+It is most common in children.
+But most people will get chickenpox at some point in their lives if they haven't had the chickenpox vaccine.

-After you have had chickenpox, you are not likely to get it again.
+After you have had chickenpox, you aren't likely to get it again.
 But the virus stays in your body long after you get over the illness.
-If the virus becomes active again, it can cause a painful viral infection called shingles.
+If the virus becomes active again, it can cause a painful viral infection called

 What causes chickenpox, and how is it spread?